InterVideo

-InterVideo was a software publisher specializing in multimedia-related programs.
-InterVideo's products include video capturing, video editing, DVD authoring, CD/DVD recording, film distribution, and video playback.
-Its best known product was WinDVD.
-InterVideo marketed its products to the retail market as well as to original equipment manufacturers.
-The company was headquartered in Fremont, California.
+InterVideo was a software publisher specialising in multimedia-related programs, headquartered in Fremont, California.
+The company's products covered video capturing, video editing, DVD authoring, CD/DVD recording and video playback.
+Its best-known product was WinDVD, a widely-used DVD player application sold both at retail and bundled with OEM hardware.

-InterVideo HandHeld Business Unit developed multimedia software solutions in the mobile and embedded multimedia market.
-Their unique iMobi technologies are embedded widely on Smartphones, GPS units, car entertainment solutions and portable entertainment devices.
+InterVideo also operated a HandHeld Business Unit focused on multimedia software for mobile and embedded devices, including smartphones, GPS units and portable entertainment players.
+This unit's technology was embedded in devices by a range of hardware partners before the broader company was absorbed into Corel.

 History

+InterVideo was founded in 1998 in Fremont, California.
+The company went public on the Nasdaq under the ticker IVII.

-On 13 August 2005, InterVideo acquired Ulead Systems for approximately $68 million and announced its merger with Ulead on July 9, 2006.
+On 13 August 2005, InterVideo acquired Ulead Systems for approximately $68 million, and announced a formal merger with Ulead on 9 July 2006.

-On 28 August 2006, Corel Corporation announced that it would acquire InterVideo for about $196 million.
+On 28 August 2006, Corel Corporation announced that it would acquire InterVideo for approximately $196 million.

 Closure

-On December 12, 2006, Corel announced the acquisition of InterVideo and Ulead had been completed.
-The InterVideo brand name has been retired, with all former InterVideo products now marketed as Corel or Ulead.
+On 12 December 2006, Corel announced the acquisition of InterVideo and Ulead had been completed.
+The InterVideo brand name was retired, with all former InterVideo products subsequently marketed under the Corel or Ulead names.